 Wrong.
 Your skin is sensitive because it has a poor barrier function.
 Well-chosen skincare and cosmetics can help rebuild your skin’s barrier function.
 Skincare does this by reconditioning, and makeup does this by forming a second protective layer.

 Wear the right makeup i.e. a natural mineral makeup and you could help relieve your sensitive skin.
 While using the right skincare will help reverse sensitive skin, using the right makeup will help temporarily relieve symptoms.

 At griffin+row, the product development journey always starts with the ingredients.
-We produce naturally effective skincare, free of harmful chemicals.
-This means: no artificial colouring, no artificial fragrance, no petrochemicals, no parabens, no synthetics and no animal products.
-Instead, we use ingredients such as the ones below:
+We produce naturally effective skincare, free of harmful chemicals, using active ingredients such as the ones below: